diojin/mockingjay/docs/bigdata/Digest of Learning Spark.md

 registerFunction(“strLenScala”, (_: String).length)
 val tweetLength = hiveCtx.sql(“SELECT strLenScala(‘tweet’) FROM tweets LIMIT 10”)
 ```
-In Python and Java we also need to specify the return type using one of the SchemaRDD types, listed in Table 9-1.
+`In Python and Java we also need to specify the return type using one of the SchemaRDD types`, listed in Table 9-1.
 In Java these types are found in org.apache.spark.sql.api.java.DataType and in Python we import the DataType.

-Spark SQL can also use existing Hive UDFs.
+`Spark SQL can also use existing Hive UDFs`.
 The standard Hive UDFs are already automatically included.
 If you have a custom UDF, it is important to make sure that the JARs for your UDF are included with your application.
 Using a Hive UDF requires that we use the HiveContext instead of a regular SQLContext.
 To make a Hive UDF available, simply call `hiveCtx.sql(“CREATE TEMPORARY FUNCTION name AS class.function“)`.

 ### Spark SQL Performance
 As alluded to in the introduction, Spark SQL’s higher-level query language and additional type information allows Spark SQL to be more efficient.

 Spark SQL is for more than just users who are familiar with SQL.
 Spark SQL makes it very easy to perform conditional aggregate operations, like counting the sum of multiple columns (as shown in Example 9-40), without having to construct special objects as we discussed in Chapter 6.
 **Example 9-40.
 Spark SQL multiple sums**
 ```sql
 SELECT SUM(user.favouritesCount), SUM(retweetCount), user.id FROM tweets
 GROUP BY user.id
 ```

-Spark SQL is able to use the knowledge of types to more efficiently represent our data. `When caching data, Spark SQL uses an in-memory columnar storage`.
-This not only takes up less space when cached, but if our subsequent queries depend only on subsets of the data, Spark SQL minimizes the data read.
+Spark SQL is able to use the knowledge of types to more efficiently represent our data. `When caching data, Spark SQL uses an in-memory columnar storage`. `This not only takes up less space when cached, but if our subsequent queries depend only on subsets of the data, Spark SQL minimizes the data read`.

 `Predicate push-down` allows Spark SQL to move some parts of our query “down” to the engine we are querying.
-If we wanted to read only certain records in Spark, the standard way to handle this would be to read in the entire dataset and then execute a filter on it.
-However, in Spark SQL, if the underlying data store supports retrieving only subsets of the key range, or another restriction, Spark SQL is able to push the restrictions in our query down to the data store, resulting in potentially much less data being read.
+If we wanted to read only certain records in Spark, `the standard way to handle this would be to read in the entire dataset and then execute a filter on it`.
+However, in Spark SQL, if the underlying data store supports retrieving only subsets of the key range, or another restriction, Spark SQL is able to push the restrictions in our query down to the data store, `resulting in potentially much less data being read`.

 **Table 9-2.
 Performance options in Spark SQL**